OpenMined/courses/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies on the courses dicussion board, the OpenMined Slack community and on the courses platform.
+This Code of Conduct applies in the OpenMined Slack community, the courses discussion board, the courses platform and during all online events organized by the OpenMined community.

 ## Violations